tanaikech/goodls/README.md

     1. Files with large size has gotten to be able to be used.
         - In order to download files with large size (several gigabytes), files are saved by chunks.

+* v1.0.3 (September 4, 2018)

+    1. When the files are downloaded, the progress of downloading got to be able to be displayed.
+        - This scene can be seen at [this demonstration video](#demo2).
+        - If the new option of ``--np`` is used, the progress is not displayed.

 [TOP](#TOP)